Ab initio study of Coulomb drag driven electron-hole bifluidity in doped graphene

-Finally, in Fig. \ref{fig:lorentz}, we plot the Lorentz number as a function of $n_{e} - n_{h}$, for three temperature points.
-The horizontal dashed black line gives the universal Lorentz number.
-The prevailing wisdom is that very close to the charge neutrality point in graphene at low temperatures, a violation of the Wiedemann-Franz (WF) law occurs due to the domination of the electron-hole interactions \cite{crossno2016observation}.
+Finally, in Fig. \ref{fig:lorentz}, we plot the Lorentz number $\mathcal{L} = \kappa_{\text{el}}(\sigma T)^{-1}$ scaled by the universal (Sommerfeld) value $\mathcal{L}_{0}$ as a function of $n_{e} - n_{h}$, for three temperature points.
+Here $\kappa_{\text{el}}$ is the electronic thermal conductivity in the open circuit condition and $\sigma$ is the charge conductivity.
+The prevailing wisdom is that very close to the CNP in graphene at low temperatures, a violation of the WF law occurs due to the domination of the electron-hole interactions, which results in the thermal resistivity to vanish for a finite electric current \cite{crossno2016observation}.
 Here we find that when the Coulomb interactions are included (solid blue, green, and red lines), there is a strong violation of the WF law even in the electron and hole doped regimes.
-However, this violation increases as we approach the charge neutrality.
+However, this violation increases as we approach the charge neutrality, consistent with the conclusion made in Ref. \cite{crossno2016observation}.
 This, however, does not correlate with the bifluidity, which we found to be a dominant effect at low temperatures, while here, the WF law violation increases at high temperatures.
 The theory that ignores the Coulomb interactions (dashed blue, green, and red lines), also shows a violation of the WF law, though much weaker than what is predicted by the better theory.

 \paragraph*{Summary and outlook} In this work we implement an \textit{ab initio} method to include the Coulomb interactions among the charge carriers within the \texttt{elphbolt} Boltzmann transport codes suite.
 We use this new tool to compute the charge carrier transport properties of doped graphene.
 We find that the Coulomb interaction enabled theory predicts three hydrodynamic transport regimes: (1) exclusive hole hydrodynamics in the high hole doped case, (2) exclusive electron hydrodynamics in the high electron doped case, and (3) coupled electron-hole bilfluidity in the weak hole or electron doped cases at low temperature.
 Our results corroborate the recent observations of negative conductivity in the extreme Coulomb drag regime \cite{ponomarenko2024extreme}.
-We also find a strong violation of the Wiedemann-Franz law that is driven by the Coulomb interactions between electrons and holes.
+We also find a strong violation of the WF law that is driven by the Coulomb interactions between electrons and holes.
 None of the above mentioned phenomena is captured by the theory that includes the electron-phonon interactions, but ignores Coulomb.

 Although the \textit{ab initio} methodology described in this work is able to predict the strong Coulomb drag driven negative conductivity and the electron-hole bifluidity, we see several avenues for improvement and extensions that we wish to touch upon in future works.
 We briefly discuss them below. \begin{itemize} \item Exchange term: As mentioned earlier, our collision integral contains only the direct term.
 Since the direct and exchange terms come with opposite signs, we think that the inclusion of the latter will reduce calculated resistivity values at low doping levels, and result in theoretical predictions that are in better agreement with measurements.